 No. 7 - This piece by Petzold, not by J.S.
 Bach.
 See Book 2, No. 4 above.

 No. 1 - Piano part by Carl Schroeder.
 The Rondo movement is missing 3 bars compared to Breval's manuscript.
+You may purchase the Urtext edition of the original Breval Sonata here.

 No. 4 - Who did the transcription of the Tchaikovsky piece?
 It looks in part like David Popper's, but not quite all of it.
+You may purchase a fun arrangement for 4 cellos here.

 Nos 1-4 - Who realized the figured bass for Vivaldi?
 It would be more useful to use the RV40 number instead of the Op.
 14 number.

 Breval's "Concerto No. 2" is in fact Sonata Op.
 28, No. 1, Rondo.
 Breval/Feuillard "concertos" and "concertinos" have nothing to do with Breval's original concertos.
 Concertos composed by Breval are brilliant works, similar to concertos by Haydn, Boccherini, Danzi, and Reicha.
 Feuillard's arrangements date back to the 1930s.
+You may purchase the Urtext edition of the original Breval Sonata here.

 No. 1 - Many of the pieces in Eccles's collection Premier livre de sonates a violon seul et la basse have been identified as plagiarism.
 The "allegro" or more accurately, the "Courante" presented in the Suzuki Cello School is by Francesco Bonporti, from his Invention Op.
 10, No. 4.
 It is very questionable that the "Grave" is by Eccles.
 It would also be useful to know whose cello transcription is in the Suzuki Method.